September 18th, 2020 | Come on, Ladies! On Women in Professional Environment.

 - When you feel undervalued at work, do you have a tendency to work more than you are paid for?
 Perhaps it would be good if you monitor yourself for a month and reflect on the reasons for working overtime every time this happens to you.

 - Have you ever been worried/stressed after having a private meeting with friends because they have put some expectations on you?
 What was the expectation that bothered you?
-It’s good to identify these worrying expectations and remember than once you turn 18, you don’t have any obligations towards other people other than following the law.
+It’s good to identify these worrying expectations and remember that once you turn 18, you don’t have any obligations towards other people other than following the law.

 Do you know about any other ways in which women sabotage their own career development?
 If so, please share this information with me!

-The studies on women’s attitude to other women at work mentioned in this blog post only describe statistical effects and were performed on specific groups.
+The studies on women’s attitudes to other women at work mentioned in this blog post only describe statistical effects and were performed on specific groups.
 These results do not imply that the percentage of women who don’t support other women at work, is high.

 Further Literature on the Subject-Matter.